cutterbl/Bootstrap-Tree/README.md

-Bootstrap Tree v0.2
+Bootstrap Tree v0.4
 ==============

 A lightweight Tree component, built for use with the Twitter Bootstrap framework.

 A work in progress.
 All feedback is welcome.

-[10.06.2012] - v0.2 - Added ability to populate branches with Ajax.
-"Branch" configuration
-  specifies where to get the data, and the parameters to "POST" in the request.
+[11.22.2013] - v0.4 - Ground up rewrite of entire project, slimming down base interface requirements, adjusting event bindings, expanding the use of the data api.
+Currently only supports pulling json, but that will change

-Bootstrap Tree &copy; 2012 Cutters Crossing
+Bootstrap Tree &copy; 2012 - 2013 Cutters Crossing

 'Bootstrap' is &copy; 2012 Twitter, Inc.